git pull command doesn’t play well with the Trunk-based development workflow. Fortunately, there’s a somewhat obscure way to make things right.

-A merge commit should represent a significative event: the point in time when two different lines of history came together.
-For example, a topic branch merged into a long-running branch (like a pull request), or a long-running branch merged into another (like a release).
+A merge commit should represent a significative event, namely the point in time in which two different lines of history came together: a topic branch merged into a long-running branch (like a pull request), or a long-running branch merged into another (like a release) just to give you an example.
 The merge commits created by

-git pull, on the other hand, don’t represent anything — they’re just an artificial side-effect.
+git pull, on the other hand, don’t represent anything — they are an artificial side-effect.

 Fortunately, it doesn’t have to be that way.
 Here’s a different approach.

 git fetch followed by

 git merge.
 Well, it turns out that if we pass the -r (–rebase) option to